-In accordance with Title I regulations, each Title I school and their parent representatives will evaluate Lobit Middle School's School Compact annually and revise if needed.
-This compact will identify ways the school, parents and student can share the responsibility for student performance and success.
-A copy of the LMS School Compact detailing these responsibilities will be made available on our campus website, distributed to parents through flyers, parent-teacher conferences and upon request.
+In accordance with Title I regulations, each Title I school and its parent representatives will evaluate Hughes Road Elementary School Compact annually and revise it if needed.
+This compact will identify ways the school, parents, and students can share the responsibility for student performance and success.
+A copy of the Hughes Road Elementary School Compact detailing these responsibilities will be available on our campus website, distributed to parents through flyers, parent-teacher conferences, and upon request.
 Parent/student signatures will not be required; however, parents are encouraged to discuss the contents of the compact with their child.